roman-tremmel/rtremmel/_posts/2020-09-20-rstatix_package.md

     ## 10 gear     0.48 -0.49 -0.56 -0.13  0.7   -0.580 -0.21   0.21   0.79   1      0.27
     ## 11 carb    -0.55  0.53  0.39  0.75 -0.091  0.43  -0.66  -0.570  0.058  0.27   1

-and similar to the `Hmisc::rcorr()` function the pvalues are pre calculated and can be easily extracted:
+and similar to the `Hmisc::rcorr()` function the pvalues are pre-calculated and can be easily extracted afterwards:

     mtcars %>%
       as_tibble() %>%